Town and Country Planning Association

 The Town and Country Planning Association (TCPA) is an independent research and campaigning charity founded and based in the United Kingdom.
-It works to enable homes, places and communities in which everyone can thrive.
-Through its research, training, events, publications, and campaigns, it works to challenge, inspire and support people to create healthy, sustainable and resilient places that are fair for everyone.
-It does so informed by the Garden City Principles.
+It works to enable homes, places and communities in which everyone can thrive, informed by the Garden City Principles.

 History

 Founded by Sir Ebenezer Howard in 1899 to promote the idea of the Garden City, the TCPA is Britain's oldest charity concerned with planning, housing and the environment.

 The association was first called the Garden City Association, and then the Garden Cities and Town Planning Association, broadening its scope to promote town planning as well as garden cities.
 It is the first pressure group for planning and predates the formation of the Royal Town Planning Institute.

 Women played an active role in the TCPA.
 Sir Ebenezer Howard said in Garden Cities of To-morrow: "Woman's influence is too often ignored.
 When the Garden City is built, as it shortly will be, woman's share in the work will be found to have been a large one.
 Women are among our most active missionaries".
-In 1903 the TCPA included a ‘Women’s League'.
-In 1920 a ‘Women’s Section’ had been established.
+In 1903 the TCPA included a 'Women's League'.
+In 1920 a 'Women's Section' had been established.
 Two members of the 'Women's Section' founded the Women's Pioneer Housing, Etheldred Browning and Sydney Bushell.